idebtor/nowic/labs/lab5/lab5.md

 ## Step 1: NMN and DRY - Better coding in C++
 Let us convert this C code into a better C++ code.

 1. Read the code provided with `selection.cpp` first.
 There are so many sorting algorithms available.
-Naming a function such as `sort()` is undesirable in this file.
+Naming a function such as `sort()` in this file is undesirable since there are so many different sort algorithms.
 Replace `sort()` with an appropriate name.

 2. Replace <stdio.h> which comes from C with <iostream> and `using namespace std;`.
 For example, replace `printf` with `cout`.